Incunabula (album)

-Incunabula is the debut studio album by English electronic music duo Autechre, released by UK label Warp on 29 November 1993, and again by Wax Trax! on 25 January 1994 in the United States.
+Incunabula is the debut studio album by the English electronic music duo Autechre, released by UK label Warp on 29 November 1993, and again by Wax Trax! on 25 January 1994 in the United States.

-Incunabula became a surprise success, reaching the top of the UK Indie Chart.
+Incunabula entered the UK Indie Chart peaking at no. 3.
 In 2012, UK magazine Fact named it the 11th best album of the 1990s.
 It was re-released on vinyl by Warp on 11 November 2016.

 Production

 Autechre member Rob Brown stated that Incunabula was "more of a compilation of old material" and that he believed follow-up album Amber was the "first album we put out on Warp."

 Music critics David Stubbs and Ned Raggett noted that Incunabula would differ from Autechre's later releases.
 Raggett found that the album "doesn't totally display the full experimentation which would dominate their future albums and singles" while Stubbs stated that following both Incunabula and Amber, Autechre "took an increasingly remote turn, moving away from both the blissful pastures of the chillout zone and the wildfire, staplegun rhythms characteristic of the 'Intelligent Dance Music' brigade."